by Janis / 16 comments - Orginally published:6th September 2019

 Boating at the Plaza de España

-We’ve visited the Plaza de España over different times of the day; however, it really feels special during the evening twilight.
+We've visited the Plaza de España at different times of the day; however, it really feels special during the evening twilight.

 Just sitting watching families and friends enjoying each other's company.